viky-ai/website/doc/guides/getting-started/index.md

 ### Can I reuse components or should I create everything from scratch?

-Think about the elementary components you will need to create agents able to identify a postal address.
+Think about the elementary components you will need to create agents that are able to identify a postal address.

 In the example "12 avenue de Flandres 75019 Paris", the decomposition into elementary components gives: